Padden Creek 24th to 30th Streets Restoration Project

 Phase 1 Overview Map.
 Click the image to open a larger PDF version.

 Phase 1 focused on restoring Padden Creek at its confluence with Connelly Creek.
-The Phase 1 project area was an undeveloped floodplain owned by the City and connected to private undeveloped land to the north, creating one of the widest remaining undeveloped riparian corridors in the lower Padden sub-watershed.
+The Phase 1 project area is an undeveloped floodplain owned by the City and connected to private undeveloped land to the north, creating one of the widest remaining undeveloped riparian corridors in the lower Padden sub-watershed.

 Phase 1:

 • Enhanced approximately 550 linear feet of stream channel with pools, riffles, fish-friendly sediment, backwaters, and side channels.
+These are features often found in natural stream systems.

 Floodplain enhancement included maximizing floodplain extent and increasing the connectivity between groundwater and surface water.
 Increased connectivity will stabilize stream temperature by minimizing baseflow attenuations.
 Wetland enhancement will decrease stream temperatures through groundwater recharge and the stabilization of baseflow.
 Large woody debris will decrease stream temperatures through enhanced hyporheic exchange, improving the vertical connectivity between groundwater and surface water.
 Phase 1 actions that decrease stream temperature will also increase dissolved oxygen, as they are inversely related.
 Phase 1 also directly increases dissolved oxygen levels through the creation of riffles.